 - While most urgent care centers are located in suburban regions, there is also considerable expansion into rural areas.

 - The efficient nature of immediate care centers is reflected in the average patients per hour most urgent care physicians receive.
-According to the latest data, an average UCE doctor will tend to 4-5 patients per hour.
+According to the latest data, an average Banner Urgent Care doctor will tend to 4-5 patients per hour.
 In other words, less red tape and more face-to-face care options for urgent care patients!

 How big is the urgent care boom?
 As of last year, there were nearly 6,500 walk-in healthcare clinics in the United States.
 On average, each facility saw well over 300 patients per week, which translates to around 16,000 patients annually!